JesusChuz/MyIaCPortfolio/README.md

-This repository showcases my hands-on experience with Infrastructure as Code (IaC), focusing primarily on Terraform while also including projects using ARM templates and Bicep.
-The goal is to demonstrate my ability to design and automate deployments across Azure and AWS, following cloud best practices for scalability, security, and maintainability.
+This repository showcases some demos for my personal practice with Infrastructure as Code (IaC) templates, focusing primarily on Terraform while also including projects using ARM templates and Bicep.
+The goal is to public document my learn path by design and automate deployments across Azure and AWS, following cloud best practices for scalability, security, and maintainability.

-Most of the templates here are built with Terraform, reflecting real-world infrastructure patterns and services.
+Most of the templates here will be built with Terraform, reflecting real-world infrastructure patterns and services.
 Upcoming projects will progressively expand into more advanced deployments across both cloud platforms.

 Planned Projects
 Azure